ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-08-13-softmax-and-the-negative-log-likelihood.md

 assigns low confidence at the correct class, the unhappiness is high.

 ![Negative log-likelihood](/assets/png/cs231n-ann/neg_log_demo.png){:width="720px"}
-__Figure 3:__ _When computing the loss, we can then see that higher confidence at the correct class leads to lower loss and vice-versa._
+__Figure__ _When computing the loss, we can then see that higher
+confidence at the correct class leads to lower loss and vice-versa._
 {: style="text-align: center;"}

 ## Derivative of the Softmax